nf-core/ampliseq/docs/output.md

 #### Length filter

 Optionally, a length filter can be used to reduce potential contamination after ASV computation.
-For example with 515f and 806r primers the majority of 16S rRNA amplicon sequences should have a length of 253 bp and amplicons that vary significantly are likely spurious.
+For example with 515f and 806r primers the majority of 16S rRNA amplicon sequences should have a length of 253 bp and amplicons that differ significantly from this are likely spurious.

 The minimum ASV length threshold can be set by `--min_len_asv` and the maximum length threshold with `--max_len_asv`.
 If no threshold is set, the filter (and output) is omitted.